 While their new property was expertly renovated, our firm set about listing their Junior Four co-op on East 69th, with a target closing to coincide with the culmination of the East 76th renovation and their move-in.
 The property was released with a viral marketing campaign, and produced a productive open house period with over 70 visitors.
 After receiving six offers, our clients selected an over-asking price transaction with a wonderful young couple who progressed smoothly through the board process.

-In August, David, Rebecca, Harrison, and Sara moved into their newly finished home on East 76th Street, and handed their keys to the proud new owners of their first home on 69th Street.
+In August, David, Sarah, Harrison, and Olivia moved into their newly finished home on East 76th Street, and handed their keys to the proud new owners of their first home on 69th Street.